John-Robbins/tbp/docs/docs/thoughts.md

 Please understand I'm just trying to report my story of trying to develop my first Python module as a novice Python developer in 2024.
 The problems might be all on me, but it felt much harder than it should have been.
 Python desperately needs an equivalent to Rust's glorious [Cargo Book](https://doc.rust-lang.org/cargo/).

+After a couple of weeks in GitHub Actions land, see below, I see our friends at [Astral](https://astral.sh) have released [uv](https://docs.astral.sh/uv/), which based on what I'm seeing on blogs and social media, is garnering massive amounts of excitement.
+Sadly, I still can't find any overarching explanation of how I, a Python novice, is supposed to create a project following best practices in order to take advantage of uv's speed and completeness.
+It feels like the Python community has all of this information in their bones, but why can't it be shared for novices like me?

 ## GitHub and GitHub Actions

 While I started development before git was a gleam in Linus Torvalds' eye, I'd used git and GitHub quite a bit back in the olden days.
 However, in the time I've been away from the world of coding, there's been some huge changes at GitHub.
 Like, :sparkles:WOW:sparkles: levels of changes!
 As keeping with my obsessive note-taking inclination, I wrote up my thoughts and bumps with the new amazing GitHub Actions, the security, and project management features.
 I'll also post this in the GitHub Actions discussion area in the hopes it helps the product team.
 Especially as I'm a first-time user of GitHub Actions, which must make me a unicorn in today's dev world.